 The potential impacts associated with the proposed development of a 25m high telecommunications mast, includes noise and visual impacts during the construction phase.
 The visual impact would remain during the operational phase and will have a low-medium negative visual impact.
 The proposed development will have a low positive socio-economic impact as the cellular network coverage in the area would be improved, and some construction jobs.
-The proposed development will have an insignificant impact on Heritage and Cultural-Historic aspects during the construction and operational phases.
+The proposed development will have a high-medium significance on Heritage and Cultural-Historic aspects during the construction and operational phases.
+The proposed development of a 25m high telecommunications mast will have a High-medium heritage significance.
+The area proposed for the telecommunications mast is underlain by geological deposits of moderate palaeontological sensitivity, however due to the small scale of the footprint of the proposed development, it is unlikely that the proposed development will impact on significant palaeontological resources.
 The proposed development has an insignificant impact on ecological aspects, as the site is not located within a Critical Biodiversity Area ("CBA") or Ecological Support Area ("ESA").
-In addition, due to the site location and the nature of the activity, the activity is not expected to have any impacts on ecological or biodiversity aspects.
-The activity will have no impact on the ESA as the site is totally transformed from its natural state due to past development activities on the property.
+In addition, due to the site location and the nature of the activity, the activity is not expected to have any impacts on ecological or biodiversity aspects, as the site is totally transformed from its natural state due to past agricultural development activities on the property.

-The potential or associated negative environmental impacts mentioned above, can be satisfactorily mitigated through the implementation of the Environmental Management Programme ("EMPr'").
+The potential or associated negative environmental impacts mentioned, can be satisfactorily mitigated through the implementation of the EMPr.
 An Environmental Control Officer to be appointed during the construction phase to oversee construction activities, and to see that construction activities are aligned with the EMPr.

-(ii) Has a map of appropriate scale been provided, which superimposes the proposed development and its associated structures and infrastructure on the environmental sensitivities of the preferred site, YES NO indicating any areas that should be avoided, including buffers?
+(ii) Has a map of appropriate scale been provided, which superimposes the proposed development and its associated structures and infrastructure on the environmental sensitivities of the preferred site, indicating any areas that should be avoided, including buffers?